billg-splunk/qep/README.md

 > :warning: **Important Note**: Read all of these instructions here.
 There are some important details here, and if you gloss over them you may struggle to get your application instrumented and working.

 ## Pre-requisites
-* You will start with an environment that already has:
+You will start with an EC2 environment that already has some useful components, but we will perform some [initial steps](#initial-steps) in order to get to the following state:
   * Kubernetes (k3s)
-  * docker
   * Hipster Shop (the demo application)
+  * `paymentservice`: Updated service, instrumented
-  * Your service and code (creditcheckservice)
+  * `creditcheckservice`: Your service and code, uninstrumented
-  * A new service your service relies on (creditprocessorservice)
+  * `creditprocessorservice`: A new service your service relies on, instrumented

 ## Initial Steps
 To begin the exercise you will need to: